biratrai/100-days-of-code/log.md

 **Thoughts:** Learnt how to deal with pressure situation as I have to complete the task in 24hours.
 Coded for straight 12 hours to finish it.

+### Day 27: Jan 14 2018

+**Today's Progress**: Submitted for Android Certification.
+Started to learn about clipping to canvas.

+**Thoughts:** It's a never known part of android and it's getting interesting.